 What are Women’s Issues?

-- Eating Disorders – When people think of eating disorders they typically think of anorexia and bulimia, however, there are many other types of eating disorders including over-eating, binge eating, and orthorexia.
-Eating disorders go deeper than just revolving around what a person eats.
-The issues that lead to an eating disorder can be ingrained in a person’s beliefs about themselves from as early as childhood.
+- Eating Disorders – When people think of eating disorders they typically think of anorexia and bulimia, however, there are many other types of eating disorders including binge eating disorder and orthorexia.
+Eating disorders are not actually so much about the food, and the disorder and associated behaviors are typically a symptom of a deeper issue.
+Although the underlying issue may be different for each person, the common thread is typically rooted in a person’s beliefs about themselves from early childhood.
 When a woman suffers from an eating disorder, it’s common for her to have low self-worth, experience feelings of depression, social isolation, anxiety around eating and weight gain, and have obsessive thoughts about food.
+Eating disorders can affect all genders but are most commonly found in women.

 - Bipolar Disorder – Formerly known as manic-depression, bipolar disorder is a mood disorder caused by the brain.
 Bipolar disorder can begin suddenly or develop slowly over time.
-It is characterized by severe mood swings from high highs to low lows, or between mania and depression.
+It is characterized by severe mood swings from high-high to low-low, or between mania and depression.
 While mood swings are normal for everyone, suffering from bipolar disorder may be crippling and make carrying out normal daily tasks seem impossible.
 When a person has bipolar disorder, they may experience several mood cycles each year, while other’s moods may change from depression to mania daily, which is known as rapid-cycling.

 - Borderline Personality – Borderline personality disorder is a mental health condition characterized by negative thoughts and disturbances.
 The emotional suffering caused by borderline personality disorder makes it difficult for a person to live a “normal” life and even the smallest setback in a day can seem catastrophic and overwhelming.
 Women who have borderline personality disorder experience feelings of fear, paranoia, reckless behavior, irritability, depression, thoughts of suicide or self-harm, and violent outbursts.